History of the Italy national football team: Third World Cup title generation (1978–1986)

-One of the widely remembered pictures of the 1982 FIFA World Cup, Italian President Sandro Pertini playing scopone with Dino Zoff, Franco Causio and coach Bearzot.
+One of the widely remembered pictures of the 1982 World Cup, Italian President Sandro Pertini playing scopone with Dino Zoff, Franco Causio and coach Bearzot.

-After a scandal in Serie A where some National team players such as Paolo Rossi were prosecuted and suspended for match fixing and illegal betting, the Azzurri qualified for the second round of the 1982 World Cup after three uninspiring draws against Poland, Peru and Cameroon.
-Having been loudly criticized, the Italian team decided on a press black-out from then on, with only coach Enzo Bearzot and captain Dino Zoff appointed to speak to the press.

-Italy's regrouped in the second round group, a group of death with Argentina and Brazil.
-In the opener, Italy prevailed 2–1 over Argentina, with Italy's goals, both left-footed strikes, were scored by Marco Tardelli and Antonio Cabrini.
+After a scandal in Serie A, where some national team players such as Paolo Rossi were prosecuted and suspended for match fixing and illegal betting, the Azzurri qualified for the second round of the 1982 World Cup after three uninspiring draws against Poland, Peru, and Cameroon.
+Having been loudly criticised, the Italian team decided on a press black-out from then on, with only coach Enzo Bearzot and captain Dino Zoff appointed to speak to the press.
+Italy's second group was a group of death with Argentina and Brazil.
+In the opener, Italy prevailed 2–1 over Argentina, with Italy's goals, both left-footed strikes, being scored by Marco Tardelli and Antonio Cabrini.
 After Brazil defeated Argentina 3–1, Italy needed to win in order to advance to the semi-finals.
-Twice Italy went in the lead with Paolo Rossi's goals, and twice Brazil came back.
-When Falcão scored to make it 2–2, Brazil would have been through on goal difference, but in the 74th minute Rossi scored the winning goal, for a hat-trick, in a crowded penalty area to send Italy to the semifinals after one of the greatest games in World Cup history.
+Italy took the lead twice with Paolo Rossi's goals, and twice Brazil came back.
+When Falcão scored to equalise at 2–2, Brazil would have been through on goal difference, but in the 74th minute Rossi scored the winning goal, for a hat-trick, in a crowded penalty area to send Italy to the semifinals after one of the greatest games in World Cup history.
 Italy then progressed to the semi-final where they defeated Poland with two goals from Rossi.

-In the final, Italy met West Germany, who had advanced by a penalty shootout victory against France.
+In the final on 11 July 1982, Italy met West Germany in Madrid.
 The first half ended scoreless, after Antonio Cabrini missed a penalty awarded for a Hans-Peter Briegel foul on Bruno Conti.
 In the second half Paolo Rossi again scored the first goal, and while the Germans were pushing forward in search of an equaliser, Marco Tardelli and substitute Alessandro Altobelli finalised two contropiede counterattacks to make it 3–0.
-Paul Breitner scored home West Germany's consolation goal seven minutes from the end.

-Tardelli's cry, "Gol!
-Gol!" was one of the defining images of Italy's 1982 World Cup triumph.
+Paul Breitner scored West Germany's consolation goal seven minutes before the end.
+Tardelli's screaming celebration after his goal was one of the defining images of Italy's 1982 World Cup triumph.
 Paolo Rossi won the Golden Boot with six goals as well as the Golden Ball Award for the best player of the tournament, and 40-year-old captain-goalkeeper Dino Zoff became the oldest player to win the World Cup.

-However, Italy failed to qualify for the 1984 European Championship.
-Italy then entered as reigning champions in the 1986 World Cup but were eliminated by reigning European Champions, France, in the round of 16.
+Italy subsequently failed to qualify for UEFA Euro 1984, and then entered as reigning champions in the 1986 World Cup, but were eliminated by reigning European Champions, France, in the round of 16.